bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 ## Do you need to migrate?

+Not immediately -- WASI 0.2 can be used in hosts just as before, WASI 0.3 is a purely additive change.

-Not immediately.
-WASI 0.3 runtimes can polyfill 0.2 by mapping 0.2 imports onto native 0.3 primitives at the host boundary, and Wasmtime's `wasmtime serve` already runs both 0.3 and 0.2 components from the same binary, dispatching per component.
+Separately, WASI 0.3 runtimes can polyfill 0.2 by mapping 0.2 imports onto native 0.3 primitives at the host boundary, and Wasmtime's `wasmtime serve` already runs both 0.3 and 0.2 components from the same binary, dispatching per component.
 Migration is the right call when you want:

 - Composable async across component boundaries (the [sandwich problem](./async.md#native-async) goes away).
 - The newer interface shapes — in particular, `wasi:http`'s collapse of nine resources down to two.